Swiss-Polar-Institute/data-management-guidance/content/return_from_field.md

 * backup data (data, metadata and documentation) to networked (or other suitable) storage: ensure the primary copy is read-only;
 * ensure safe storage of samples;
 * ensure safe storage of hand-written notes.
+Some institutions may have an archiving service in which these could be placed.

 **Further considerations** will then be to: